Azure/cyclecloud-symphony/README.md

 This project requires the following:

   1. A license to use IBM Spectrum Symphony from [IBM Spectrum Analytics](https://www.ibm.com/us-en/marketplace/analytics-workload-management).
+If you don't already have a license you can "Start a Free Trial" to get one.

   2. The IBM Spectrum Symphony installation binaries.